Simulating Transient Noise Bursts in LIGO with gengli: Conclusions

 \section{Conclusions}

-In this work, we develop a methodology to generate artificial time-domain blip glitches data with GAN algorithm.
-Because of the heavy pre-processing required to deal with real glitches (i.e. denoising, reconstructing etc...), this is a valid way to avoid using real data \cite{Lopez:2022lkd}.
-Due to the instability of GAN algorithms, in this particular research, we trained a CT-GAN \cite{CTGAN}, a state-of-the-art Wasserstein-GAN, that has shown better performance in both training stability and accuracy.
+We develop a methodology to generate artificial time-domain blip glitches data with the GAN algorithm.
+Because of the heavy pre-processing required to deal with real glitches (i.e. denoising, reconstructing etc...), this is a valid way to avoid using real data in state-of-the-art applications.
+Due to the instability of GAN algorithms, in this particular research, we trained the model constructed in \cite{Gulrajani}, modified for time series, with the modified Wasserstein loss proposed in \cite{CTGAN}.
+This model has shown better performance in both training stability and accuracy.

-The performance of the generated blips has been assessed in the companion paper \cite{Lopez:2022lkd}, where we employ several similarity distances: {Wasserstein distance ($d_{W}$), mis-match ($d_{mm}$) and cross-covariance ($d_{cc}$)}.
+The performance of the generated blips has been assessed in the companion paper \cite{Lopez:2022lkd}, where we employ several similarity distances: {Wasserstein distance ($d_{W}$), mismatch ($d_{mm}$) and cross-covariance ($d_{cc}$)}.
 The results of these metrics indicate that our model was able to learn the underlying distribution of blip glitches despite the presence of anomalies due to imperfections of the input data set.

-In this follow-up work, we present our open-source package \texttt{gengli}: it provides an easy-to-use interface to the trained GAN output, and has some additional features such as building a glitch population with or without anomalies, \textit{resampling}, \textit{re-coloring} and \textit{scaling}.
-The long-term goal of this investigation is to learn other classes of glitches in time domain for various applications as discussed in \cite{Lopez:2022lkd}.
+In this follow-up work, we introduce our open-source package \texttt{gengli}: it provides an easy-to-use interface to the trained GAN output, and has some additional features such as \textit{resampling} and/or \textit{scaling} a glitch and building a population with a given degree of ``anomaly".

+Future work will condition GAN to other types of glitches (such as {\it koi-fish} and {\it tomte}), by using a wealth of data from O3.
+Our work will enable the GW community to improve glitch classification with ML, study the properties of the glitch population and develop more realistic Mock Data challenges for studies on future GW detectors.